danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ### 2.8 Absolute Powers Declaration

-The powers of the Trustees, any and all Ministry Committees and Tribunals, acting on behalf of the **Light Stream Ministry/Church** are absolute, exclusive, and unlimited in all matters in which the Ministry has authority to act, in accordance with the laws of nature and of nature's God and in concert with the ecclesiastical law as interpreted by the Ministry, and are broadly construed as general powers of both natural and artificial inhabitants of planet Earth, under the Laws of God/Creator, which permit acting in any manner that does not cause others harm and does not impair, impede, or infringe upon the unalienable rights granted to another living man.
+The powers of the Trustees, any and all Ministry Committees and Tribunals, acting on behalf of the **Light Stream Ministry/Church** are absolute, exclusive, and unlimited in all matters in which the Ministry has authority to act, in accordance with the laws of nature and of nature's Source and in concert with the ecclesiastical law as interpreted by the Ministry, and are broadly construed as general powers of both natural and artificial inhabitants of planet Earth, under the Laws of Source/Creator, which permit acting in any manner that does not cause others harm and does not impair, impede, or infringe upon the unalienable rights granted to another living man.
 All said powers may be delegated at the sole discretion of the Trustees.

 ### 2.9 Project Authorization